-The standards pertaining to licensure, supervised practice, delegation of a duty, and CE differ from state to state.
-Overall, the standards in the proposed rules do not exceed those of the other states in the Great Lakes region.
+The standards pertaining to licensure, CE requirements, and telehealth differ from state to state.
+Overall the standards in the proposed rules do not exceed those of the other states in the Great Lakes region regarding licensure.
+To the extent that the standards exceed the CE requirements in other states in the Great Lakes region, they are required by statute.
+The standards pertaining to telehealth services are similar to those in Illinois, Indiana, and Kentucky.